eser/sey/README.md

 ![Sey](docs/sey-effect.png)

-Built-in tasks empowers sey in order to achieve unique features like **dead code elimination** that no other build tool offered yet.
+Built-in tasks empower sey in order to achieve unique features like **dead code elimination** that no other build tool offered yet.

 ## Why sey